 The Oaxaca artisans of Colectivo 1050° come from San Bartolo Coyotepec, known for its enigmatic black clay; San Marcos Tlapazola, where Zapotec women create smooth shapes in red clay; and Santa María Atzompa, well-known masters of glazed pottery with a millenary tradition.
 Colectivo 1050° emulates conscious sustainable design, using lead-free materials and strives to minimize the environmental impact in all of the production processes.

-The El Camino de los Altos artisan collection offers a range of colorful striped shawls hand woven by women from Pantelho and Oxchuc which are perfect to wear, throw on a sofa or use as a table runner.
+El Camino de los Altos collection offers a range of colorful striped shawls hand woven by women from Chiapas in southern Mexico which are perfect to wear, throw on a sofa or use as a table runner.
 Also offered are striped cushions in vivid colors inspired by the traditional dress of women in Pantleho and Oxchuc and the wrap around skirt worn by women in Zinacantan.

-Our brocade cushions are hand woven by master weavers from Larrainzar who use traditional designs drawn from local history and mythology.
-These textiles are fashioned on pre-hispanic back-strap looms with mercerized cotton in accordance with fair trade principles.
+Our brocade cushions are hand woven by master weavers from Larrainzar who use traditional designs drawn from local history and stories.
+These textiles are woven on pre-Hispanic backstrap looms with mercerized cotton in accordance with fair trade principles.
 When you purchase these products you are helping improve the living conditions of the Mayan weavers and the preservation of their ancestral heritage.

 In the remote, forest regions of northeast India, poachers kill elephants and rhinos for their ivory and horns threatening the survival of these critically-endangered animals.
 Based in Assam, Elrhino Paper provides a way for indigenous people to make a living from the poo of elephants and rhinos by making high quality, handcrafted paper from dung and recyclable forest waste.
 With preservation of habitat and elimination of poaching, the Indian rhinosceros may have a chance for survival in part because of its poo.